 The list goes on and on!
 They also have substantial domestic leagues, filled with teams that compete at the highest level in Europe.

-Again, it is not surprising to see the U.K. in the above list, but at number 17 it is probably further down than you may have guessed.
+Again, it’s not surprising to see the U.K. in the above list, but at number 17 it’s probably further down than you may have guessed.
 Looked at by many as the home of soccer, the U.K. remains a giant in the game.

 Domestic soccer leagues in the U.K. have never been bigger.
 The English Premier League recently sold its broadcasting rights for the 2019 – 2022 cycle for a record $11.7 billion.